syncfusion/ej2-angular-docs/src/navigations/accordion/how-to/set-the-nested-accordion.md

 # Set the nested Accordion

-Accordion supports to render `nested` level of Accordion by using content property.
-You can give nested Accordion content inside the parent Accordion content property by using `id` of nested element.
-The nested Accordion can be rendered with the use of provided events, such as [`clicked`](../../api/accordion#clicked) and [`expanding`](../../api/accordion#expanding).
+You can render Accordion components inside the parent Accordion content using Angular **ng-template**.
+Through this, we can add content as Accordion components directly with all their functionalities to our Accordion.
+We need to use `ng-template` inside the each `e-accordionitem` tag with `#content` attribute, which is mandatory to render content.
+And now use `ng-template` tag with select attribute of id or class name for mapping required content.

 {% tab template="accordion/accordion", sourceFiles="app/**/*.ts"   %}